 Jennipher hails from Southern California with a background in child and family welfare.
 She moved with her husband to Oregon in 2007 and began working at Sheldon Park.
 With a passion for helping others, Jennipher loves providing education and services to the community of Eugene through Sheldon Park’s outreach program.
 She says, “I enjoy helping residents navigate through transitions, and overcoming obstacles and improving the quality of life for entire families.”

-Jennifer has been on the Sheldon Park team as Activities Director since 1998.
+Jennifer has been on the Sheldon Park team since 1998.
 Prior to this she worked as a volunteer fire fighter and EMT.
 She has always had a loving heart for seniors.
 Jennifer has been married to her husband since 1989 and has raised two beautiful girls.
 In her spare time she enjoys being with her family, gardening, and playing guitar at her church.
 She plans and executes a whole assortment of activities at Sheldon Park, ranging from socials, physical activities and outings.
 She also teaches CPR and first aid to staff, family members and people in the community.
 She says her job is “all about bringing joyful, memorable moments to the residents.”